matheusmtta/Quantum-Computing/README.md

 ## Quantum Superpostion and Entanglement

 As we're dealing with quantum behavior some pretty important features of quantum mechanics that are used in quantum computing are the **Quantum Superposition** and the **Quantum Entanglement**.
-If were given to us a state $\psi$, when neither of its constants, are null, we say that this state is in **superpostion**.
+If were given to us a particular state, and neither of its constants, are null, we say that this state is in **superpostion**.
 More generally, which means that before a potential measure a phisical system is partially over all possible existants theoretical states.

 However when we measure it, it colapses to a unique state, so its like nature is doing a massive work, but it is willing to share with us just a small piece of it, a hint, for us to solve some very difficult problems.

-If a state can not be writen by the tensor product of other states we've that this states is **entangled**, so as the wellknown Bell-State.
+If a state can not be writen by the tensor product of other states we've that this states is **entangled**, so as the wellknown Bell-States.
 Where if we measure one of the Qubits we know exactly the state of the other, even if the other Qubit is in the other side of the galaxy, with is forbidden by the theory of relativity, since it would be faster then the speed of light, which is known as the *EPR Paradox*.

 ## Programming with Quantum Gates